Mayday (Taiwanese band): 2014–2016: North American Tour, Nippon Budokan

-On 29 March 2015, the anniversary of the band’s formation, Mayday announced that they would be bringing their Just Rock It!!!
-World Tour to Nippon Budokan with 2 shows on 28 and 29 August 2015, making their mark as the first Mandarin-speaking band to hold a concert at the venue.
-On 17 June 2015, Mayday also released their second Japanese single, YOUR LEGEND ~Moyuru Inochi~.
-On 26 June 2015, Mayday released Her Story, an album which invited 10 female singers and their creative teams to remake Mayday's well-loved hits into their signature styles, with an underlying concept of womanhood.
-In August 2015, the band announced that they would be stopping all public activities for 6–12 months in preparation for their new album.
+On 29 March 2015, the anniversary of the band's formation, Mayday announced that they would be bringing their Just Rock It!!!
+World Tour to Nippon Budokan with two shows on 28 and 29 August 2015, making their mark as the first Mandarin-speaking band to hold a concert at the venue.
+On 17 June 2015, Mayday also released their second Japanese single, "YOUR LEGEND ~Moyuru Inochi~", On 26 June 2015, Mayday released 'Her Story, an album which invited ten female singers and their creative teams to remake Mayday songs into their signature styles, with an underlying concept of womanhood.
+In August 2015, the band announced that they would be stopping all public activities for six to twelve months in preparation for their new album.

-From 20 May to 1 June 2016, Mayday held 10 consecutive concerts at the Hong Kong Coliseum as part of their Just Rock It!!!
+From 20 May to 1 June 2016, Mayday held ten consecutive concerts at the Hong Kong Coliseum as part of their Just Rock It!!!
 World Tour.
 On 17 July, Mayday returned to where they first performed after releasing their first album in 1999, Ximending in Taipei City, for a free live concert.
-On 21 July, Mayday officially released their 9th studio album, History of Tomorrow.
-The album sold over 200 million copies worldwide.
+On 21 July, Mayday officially released their ninth studio album, History of Tomorrow.
 The track, "Here, After Us", is one of the most-viewed Chinese music videos on YouTube.